 Ever wonder how, exactly, you’ll walk and dance in your wedding dress once the ceremony is over?
 Enter the bustle.
 This tailoring trick features loops, buttons, or ribbons used to pull up and tuck the train of a dress to make moving easier.
-A French bustle attaches on the underside of the fabric, tucking it under so most of the train is hidden.
-An American bustle, on the other hand, attaches on the outside of the skirt, pulling fabric up toward the waist to create a pretty and visible drape.
+A French bustle attaches to the underside of the fabric, tucking it under so most of the train is hidden.
+An American bustle, on the other hand, attaches to the outside of the skirt, pulling the fabric up toward the waist to create a pretty and visible drape.
 A stylist can determine what will work best for your dress at your final dress fitting.

-A canapé is typically a cracker or puff pastry topped with something savory, but the term can be used interchangeable for small bites, hors d'oeuvres, and apps served before dinner.
+A canapé is typically a cracker or puff pastry topped with something savory, but the term can be used interchangeably for small bites, hors d'oeuvres, and apps served before dinner.
 No matter what you decide to serve during cocktail hour, we suggest you take a lesson from the true canapé and make each dish bite-size.

 It's time to read up on your candle vocabulary as there are many options available.
 To start, there are votive candles, which are petite styles that are about an inch-and-half tall.
 They're low and subtle and often scattered around centerpieces.
 Then, there are taper candles, which are skinny candlesticks that stand tall on tabletops.
 They can be placed in a candelabra or individual candle holders (made of marble, lucite, metal, you name it).
 Finally, there are pillar candles, which are shown here.
-These stand on their own (meaning they don't have to be paired with any kind of holder or base) and can displayed on tabletops as well as inside lanterns.
+These stand on their own (meaning they don't have to be paired with any kind of holder or base) and can be displayed on tabletops as well as inside lanterns.

-Whether they’re a member of the clergy, a judge, or your best friend who got ordained online, a celebrant is the person who will officiate your ceremony and has the power to pronounce you “married.”
+Whether they’re a member of the clergy, a judge, or your best friend who got ordained online, a celebrant is a person who will officiate your ceremony and has the power to pronounce you “married.”

 Jewish wedding ceremonies are performed beneath a chuppah.
 This structure consists of a cloth canopy and four poles.
 The four sides are left open to represent hospitality to wedding guests.

 Cocktail hour is a chance to mix, mingle, sip, and snack before sitting down for dinner.
 It usually occurs after the ceremony, acting as a transition from a more serious and emotional moment to the party to come.
-A great cocktail hour needs three things: refreshing drinks (a signature cocktail, small selection of wine and beer, or a full open bar), flavorful food (think small bites and grazing stations), and entertaining music.
+A great cocktail hour needs three things: refreshing drinks (a signature cocktail, a small selection of wine and beer, or a full open bar), flavorful food (think small bites and grazing stations), and entertaining music.
 Looking to shake things up?
 Have cocktail hour before your ceremony so everyone can toast your vows with their favorite drink!

 You probably saw these at your high school prom, and you’ll see them again at your wedding.
-Corsages are most often given to mothers and grandmothers, and are basically petite floral accessories worn on the wrist.
+Corsages are most often given to mothers and grandmothers and are basically petite floral accessories worn on the wrist.
 For a modern take, swap out the elastic for a metal cuff with flowers attached.

 If a full-service wedding planner isn’t in your budget, we highly recommend investing in a DOC, or day-of coordinator, if your venue doesn’t provide one.
-This pro will take over the production side of your wedding day, overseeing set-up and making sure the timeline runs smoothly so you can focus on being the bride and your loved ones can celebrate instead of stressing over whether they’ve accurately brought your vision to life.
+This pro will take over the production side of your wedding day, overseeing the set-up and making sure the timeline runs smoothly so you can focus on being the bride and your loved ones can celebrate instead of stressing over whether they’ve accurately brought your vision to life.